-Artist now lives in Ada, Michigan with her husband and children.
-They have two cats.
-They love to hike, camp, walk, run, read, cook, bake, garden, and loves to entertain guests and families at their homes.
-They are a member at St. Robert of Newminister of Ada parish and sometimes make an appearance at St. Patrick where their children attend the school.
+The artist now lives in Ada, Michigan with her husband and 4 children and works part-time at Mary Free Bed Rehabilitation Hospital as a Nurse Tech.
+They have 1 cat, the other passed away in 2022.
+They love to hike, walk, run, read, do road trips, cook healthy dishes, bake, garden, and loves to entertain guests and families at their homes.
+The artist loves good music, non-kids-friendly meal, wine, and travel to work with professional artists and teachers over the USA.
+They are a member of St. Robert of Newminister of Ada parish and sometimes make an appearance at St. Patrick of Parnell where their children attend the school.